jhpyle/docassemble/_docs/config.md

 The default value of `enable` is True, so you can omit the `enable` line.
 You can write `two factor authentication: True` to enable two-factor authentication with all of the default options.

+## <a name="auto login"></a>Automatic login

+The `auto login` directive causes users to automatically redirect to a third-party login service when they arrive at the `/user/sign-in` endpoint.

+If you have only one alternative login method, you can set `auto login` to `True`:

+{% highlight yaml %}
+auto login: True
+{% endhighlight %}

+If you have multiple alternative login methods, and you want one of them to be automatic, you can set `auto login` to the name of the login method:

+{% highlight yaml %}
+auto login: google
+{% endhighlight %}

+Valid values are `phone`, `google`, `facebook`, `twitter`, `auth0`, `keycloak`, and `azure`.

+If you wish to prevent the user from being automatically redirected when they visit `/user/sign-in`, you can add `from_logout=1` to the URL parameters.
+(This is how the logout process avoids an immediate login when `logoutpage` is not defined and the user is directed back to the login page after they log out.)

 ## <a name="playground examples"></a>List of examples in the Playground